This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 This Jambalaya Recipe is a little spicy but not too spicy that the kids didn’t love it.
 My kids loved the flavor of the jambalaya.
 I snuck in some peppers and onions and they still ate it without any problems.

 You can serve it over rice or serve rice in it.
 However you decide to serve it, it is a delicious dinner idea everyone will love.
+You may also love Italian Sausage Pasta.

-What’s the difference between Gumbo and Jambalaya?
+What’s the Difference Between Gumbo and Jambalaya?

 The main difference between gumbo and jambalaya is the texture and how the rice is served.
 Gumbo is more of a soup and has a thicker sauce to it.
 Gumbo is usually served over rice.